 ♥ Smoking and coffee can dry out your mouth and leave a nasty pungent odor.

-♥ Sugary foods and drinks coat your teeth.
-Bacteria in the mouth use sugars to produce glycan strands, which cause thick layers of plaque on tooth enamel and gums.
-These glycan strands lead to tooth decay, gum disease, and bad breath.
+♥ Sugar drenched foods and drinks coat your teeth.
+The bacteria in the mouth take advantage of this excess sugars and produce glycan strands, which coat your teeth and gums in thick layers of plaque.
+This ultimately leads to gum disease, tooth decay, and bad breath.

 Many assume mouthwash it the solution.
 They claim to kill bacteria and bad breath effectively, but that’s simply not possible.
 Plus, many brands of mouthwash contain alcohol—as much as 27% which decreases the flow of saliva, which then causes bad breath.

 ♥ Make sure you brush your teeth twice daily for two minutes with a natural toothpaste.

 ♥ Floss all of your teeth well, once a day.

 ♥ Use a tongue scraper daily.